 The news of the layoffs has sent shockwaves throughout the music industry, as Napster has been a major player in the streaming market since its launch in the late 1990s.
 While the mood inside the company is understandably grim, top management has reportedly emphasized that the layoffs are not indicative of any larger trend, and have dismissed any discussions of a future sale or liquidation.

-The possibility of the layoffs was first tipped by Digital Music News on January 17th, also following information from sources inside Napster.
-At that time, a Napster representative denied the allegations, noting that there were “no imminent plans for significant layoffs”.
-Soon after, the company revealed a subscriber total of 500,000, which doubled levels from just one year ago.
-Napster representatives were not available to respond to the latest information, though the story surfaced late on Tuesday.
-More information will be presented as it becomes available.
+The possibility of the layoffs was first reported by Digital Music News on January 17th, based on information from sources inside Napster.
+At the time, a Napster representative denied the allegations, stating that there were “no imminent plans for significant layoffs”.
+However, the recent news suggests that the company was indeed planning to make cuts.